-Application, adoption and revision of the Statement of Policy
+Application, adoption and revision of the statement of policy

 - 9.1.
-The Authority, having undertaken such consultation as it considers appropriate, has prepared and published this Statement of Policy.17 The Authority will have regard to this statement in respect of any contravention which occurred on or after XX-XX-202118: - i. in deciding whether to impose a financial penalty; - ii. in determining the amount of any financial penalty; - iii. in deciding whether to make a consumer redress order; and - iv. in determining the requirements to be imposed by any such order. - 9.2.
-The Authority may refer to further policies or statements as are relevant to the contraventions or failures at issue and as the Authority may publish from time to time. - 9.3.
-This statement has been adopted by the Authority.
-The Authority has not delegated to the Enforcement Decision Panel, or to any member or employee of the Authority, the power to vary this statement.
-The Authority may, from time to time, revise this statement, in accordance with the Acts.19 Any revised statement will be issued for consultation and published.
+The Authority, having undertaken such consultation as it considers appropriate, has prepared and published this Statement of Policy.
+17 - 9.2.
+The Authority will have regard to this statement in respect of any contravention or failure which occurred on or after 23 March 2022: - i. in deciding whether to impose a financial penalty; and - ii. in determining the amount of any financial penalty.
+18 - 9.3.
+The Authority will have regard to this statement: - i. in deciding whether to make a consumer redress order in respect of any contravention; and - ii. in determining the requirements to be imposed by any such order.
+19